webtorrent/webtorrent/docs/api.md

 ## `client.add(torrentId, [opts], [function ontorrent (torrent) {}])`

 Start downloading a new torrent.
-Aliased as `client.download`.

 `torrentId` can be one of: